abhilashjp/lookupapp/docs/how-to-verify/vatin-oman.md

 ## VATIN verification on TaxOman website

 You can check the validity of an VATIN on the taxoman website for free.
 You can access the VATIN lookup service [here](https://www.taxoman.gov.om/portal/web/taxportal/tax-data-validation).
 Using this tool you can search for a company by the VATIN .
-This lookup tool also supports seach by Tax Card Number.
+This lookup tool also supports search by Tax Card Number.

 <table align="center" border="0px" border-color="#dedede"><tr><td>
   <img src="/docs/img/verify/vatin-oman.PNG" alt="VATIN lookup" title="VATIN lookup"/>